py2ai/py2ai.github.io/_posts/2024-03-12-Getting-started-with-PySide6-part1.md

 ---
-layout: post
-title: Building Your First Simple GUI (Part 1)
-mathjax: true
+description: Welcome to the world of PySide6!
+PySide6 is a powerful Python module that allows you to create cross-platform graphical user interfaces (GUIs) with ease.
+Whe...
 featured-img: 26072022-python-logo
-description: Learning PySide6 for GUI development
-tags:
-  - Python
-  - PySide6
-  - GUI Development
-  - PySide6 Tutorial
-  - Application Development
-  - Programming
-  - Qt
 keywords:
 - PySide6 tutorial
 - Simple GUI PySide6
 - PySide6 application
 - Python GUI development
 - PySide6 basics
 - First PySide6 app
 - PySide6 QPushButton
 - PySide6 QMessageBox
 - PySide6 window
 - Introduction to PySide6
+layout: post
+mathjax: true
+tags:
+- Python
+- PySide6
+- GUI Development
+- PySide6 Tutorial
+- Application Development
+- Programming
+- Qt
+title: Building Your First Simple GUI (Part 1)
 ---

 Welcome to the world of PySide6!
 PySide6 is a powerful Python module that allows you to create cross-platform graphical user interfaces (GUIs) with ease.
 Whether you're a beginner or an experienced developer, PySide6 provides a straightforward way to build interactive applications for desktop and mobile platforms.